 We all need to talk about Parley!

-Parley are a new form of environmental organisation that uses collaboration as their greatest resource.
+Parley for the Oceans are a new form of environmental organisation that uses collaboration as their greatest resource.

 Since 2012 Parley have worked collaboratively with business leaders like Adidas, AMEX and Net-A-Porter on creating impactful campaigns and have spearhead a global movement to end marine plastic pollution.
 Their innovative approach has captivated the support of organisations, governments, artists, designers, scientists, innovators and environmentalists with their voice is being heard at UN level, appointed to host the 2015 launch event on Climate Change.